-Living life with chronic subclinical deficiencies makes us more prone to having a weaker immune system and results in poorer health in general.
-Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to send cellular signals,, produce enzymes or proteins, regenerate tissues, contract muscles and so on.
+Living life with chronic subclinical deficiencies makes us more prone to having a weaker immune system and results in poorer situations in general.
+Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to send cellular signals, produce enzymes or proteins and so on.

-Shilajit contains more than 80 trace minerals, all in a balanced ratio and bound together with fulvic acid, making them much easier for us to absorb.
+Shilajit contains more than 80 trace minerals, together with fulvic acid, making them much easier for us to absorb.

 While each of the components found in Shilajit are impressive when singled out, the overall result creates a substance with properties like no other found on the planet!

-The combination of fulvic and humic acids, trace minerals, plant resins, polyphenols, amino acids and C60-DBP complexes makes Mumie a truly complicated product that corrects imbalances at a cellular level - something only nature could have created over millions of years.
+The combination of fulvic and humic acids, trace minerals, plant resins, polyphenols, organic acids and C60-DBP complexes makes Mumie a truly complicated product - something only nature could have created over millions of years.